Immigration to Europe: Opposition

-Since the years 1970s–1980s, the European continent has been increasingly targeted by waves of unauthorized immigrants from Africa, the Middle East, Latin America, and other regions of the world, primarily affecting the countries of Southern Europe (such as Spain, Italy, Greece, and Malta).
+Since the years 1970s–1980s, the European continent has been increasingly targeted by waves of unauthorized immigrants from Africa, the Middle East, and other regions of the world, primarily affecting the countries of Southern Europe (such as Spain, Italy, Greece, and Malta).
 Among the member states of the European Union, "migration constitutes the greatest concern to EU citizens".

 According to a Yougov poll in 2018, majorities in all seven polled countries were opposed to accepting more migrants: Germany (72%), Denmark (65%), Finland (64%), Sweden (60%), United Kingdom (58%), France (58%), and Norway (52%).

 A February 2017 poll of 10,000 people in 10 European countries by Chatham House found on average a majority (55%) were opposed to further Muslim immigration, with opposition especially pronounced in a number of countries: Poland (71%), Austria (65%), Hungary (64%), Belgium (64%), and France (61%).
 Except for Poland, all of those had recently suffered jihadist terror attacks or been at the centre of a refugee crisis.
 Of those opposed to further Muslim immigration, 3/4 classify themselves as on the right of the political spectrum.
 Of those self-classifying as on the left of the political spectrum, 1/3 supported a halt.

+Belarus

+In April 2025, after meeting with Pakistani Prime Minister Shehbaz Sharif in Minsk, Belarusian President Alexander Lukashenko announced a plan to open Belarus to 150,000 migrant workers from Pakistan.
+Lukashenko's migration plans have raised concerns in neighboring Poland and among the Belarusian public.
+Belarusian authorities have cracked down on online opponents of Pakistani immigration to Belarus and arrested the most vocal critics of Lukashenko's immigration policies.

 Denmark

 In Denmark, the parliamentary party most strongly associated with anti-immigration policies is the Danish People's Party.

 According to a Gallup poll in 2017, two out of three (64%) wished for limiting immigration from Muslim countries which was an increase from 2015 (54%).

 According to a 2018 Yougov poll, 65% of Danes opposed accepting more migrants into the country.

-On August 14, 2020, the Ministry of Immigration and Integration in Denmark revealed that it denied 83 people Danish citizenship in the past two years because they have committed serious crimes.
+On 14 August 2020, the Ministry of Immigration and Integration in Denmark revealed that it denied 83 people Danish citizenship in the past two years because they have committed serious crimes.

 Finland

 According to a 2018 Yougov poll, 64% of Finns opposed accepting more migrants into the country.

+In November 2020, Swedish crime trends were used as an example not to follow by the Finns Party who claimed both Sweden and Finland's problem with youth crime were the result of failed immigration policies.